We currently offer 4 Master of Education programs:

 Visit the Admissions Information page for degree admission deadlines.

 Applicants must have a four-year bachelor’s degree in Special Education K –12 from a regionally accredited college.
 For applicants with teaching licenses in other areas, successful completion of the Foundations of Reading and General Curriculum exams is required.
 The General Curriculum exam is made up of two sub tests, Math and Multi-subjects.
 In addition, Praxis II 5543: Core Knowledge and Mild to Moderate Applications (effective 10-1-14).
 This must be submitted to the School of Education by the end of the first six hours of graduate course work.
 In addition, applicants should have an acceptable GPA (3.0 or higher on a 4-point scale).
 An admission decision takes into consideration the applicant’s GPA, completed course work, professional work experience, personal and professional goals for the degree, as well as the information provided by references.

 Exceptions to any admission requirement may be considered under special circumstances.

 *Leads to license in Program EC Administrators.
 Students selecting this capstone track must also complete the following three courses in Educational Leadership in order to be eligible for the EC Program Administrator license:

-** Candidates who have had a prior course in Multicultural Education will not be required to take EDU 5040 but can substitute with EDU 5080.
+** Candidates who have had a prior undergraduate course in Multicultural Education will not be required to take EDU 5040 but can substitute with EDU 5080.